The Chatwal New York: Mid-20th century

 The club received a $200,000 mortgage loan in 1922, and this mortgage was paid off by 1925.
-The club continued to grow, prompting its members to consider developing yet another clubhouse in March 1927 at a cost of $1.5 million.
+The club continued to grow, prompting its members to consider developing yet another clubhouse in March 1927 at a cost of $1.4 million or $1.5 million.
 The club considered relocating to Upper Manhattan and selling its 44th Street building, which was appraised at up to $1 million.
 At the time, the club had 1,700 members, many of whom approved of the proposed relocation; furthermore, real-estate prices near Times Square were increasing.
 The club wanted to build a standalone theater next to its proposed clubhouse, since, at the time, city building codes prohibited clubhouses from containing theaters with more than 300 seats.
 The Lambs canceled their plans for the new clubhouse in February 1928 after a committee deemed the project "inadvisable", citing the fact that the planned clubhouse would be unprofitable.
 During the late 1920s, the Lambs faced financial troubles because of competition from talking pictures.
 Some members could not afford to pay dues because they were unemployed, while others had been cast in film roles and had gone to Hollywood.